mu-semtech/mu-authorization/README.md

 Some configuration doesn't fit in previous topics.
 These settings are described in this section.

 - `ERROR_ON_UNWRITTEN_DATA` : It may be that you request to write manipulations which will not be written to the triplestore because you do not have the necessary rights.
 Turning this flag on will make the full manipulation fail in that case.
+- `TESTING_AUTH_QUERY_ERROR_RATE`: Chance a query should fail to execute when trying to test fault-tolerance of consuming services, float ranging [0,1]

 ### Gotchas